 Tales of the Questor: Quentyn and his allies manage to kill the dragon they were tracking (a dragon twice the size of the one they thought they were tracking) but at the cost of a broken arm for Quentyn, various bumps and bruises for Sam and Pelinor and Ember (Quentyn's mountain pony) being mortally wounded and having to be put down.
 Then they find out that the scent of the dead dragon has sent the other dragon (The one they were actually after) into a berserker fury and it sets about torching the countryside.
 Quentyn and the others are in no condition to even try to fight it and fear the people will blame them for the rampage.

-2) The dragon race become pissed at M'Chek's death, starting a Thousand worth war between Dragons and cubis, and tensions between such races is still pretty strong.
+The dragon race becomes pissed at M'Chek's death, starting a thousand world war between Dragons and cubis, and tensions between the races is still pretty strong,

-3) As a result o the above, Cyra's whole clan and family were almost completly killed, with only Dan, Destania and Cyra herself still alive.
-Did i metion that, since Cyra is the Clan Leader, she is incapable to have other children of her own.
-Oh, and Cubi and dragons alike hates Cyra and her clan.
-No wonder that Cyra regretted killing M'Chek.
+As a result of the above, Cyra's whole clan and family are almost completely killed off, with only Dan, Destania and Cyra herself still alive.
+Did I mention that since Cyra is the Clan Leader, she is incapable of having other children of her own?

 In Draw With Me, it becomes did you just lose your hand trying to punch out Cthulhu (in this case, an instantly regenerating glass wall).